 A subpoena must be delivered in person.
-In most cases this can be done by one of the parties in the case or by anyone who is 18 or older.
+In most cases this can be done by one of the parties in the case or by anyone who is at least 18 years old.

 If you are not one of the parties in the case, you should receive an attendance fee and transportation costs (based on mileage) for appearing at the designated time and place.
-In a civil case, the person serving the subpoena should give you cash or a check for the attendance fee and transportation costs when he or she serves you with the subpoena.
+In a civil case, the person serving the subpoena should give you cash or a check for the attendance fee and transportation costs when you are served with the subpoena.
 In a criminal case, you will be paid your witness fee and mileage costs after you travel to the designated place and testify as a witness.